jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

 Name of the Windows account under which the user is logged on.

-<note type="note"></note>
+## General tips to using Spotlight grids

-* Some of these columns may be hidden by default.
-To view them, right-click the grid headings and select which columns you want to view.
+* Some columns may be hidden by default.
+Right-click the grid headings and select the columns to show.
-* The data displayed in this grid can be filtered.
-Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
-You can view or change the filter for this grid by right-clicking the grid and selecting **View/Edit Filter**.
+* To filter the data displayed in this grid to restrict displays to a manageable or relevant set of data, right-click the grid and select **View/Edit Filter**.
 * To find a particular session, right-click and choose **Find**.
-* Data in the Last Wait Type and Last Wait Resource columns is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
-To resolve the data to a more readable form, click the Question Mark button.

 {% include links.html %}